 Are you naturally curious, interested in solving mysteries or puzzles, and passionate about understanding the world around us?

-Are you interested in pursuing an Honours Bachelor of Science degree?
 Consider enrolling in an Anthropology Science program at the University of Toronto Mississauga (UTM).
 Our courses incorporate experiential learning opportunities including fieldwork and laboratory work that can provide you with valuable hands-on experience and transferable skills for your future career.
 Our programs pair well with many other disciplines for double majors.

 U of T graduate employability

 University of Toronto including UTM is the highest-ranked Canadian university for graduate employability according to the 2022 QS Graduate Employability Rankings.

 As part of your Anthropology Science program, you may focus your studies in one of the subfields of anthropology below, or you can pursue generalist anthropology.

 Archaeology is the study of all aspects of human life in the past, using material remains as evidence of past human activity.

 Biological Anthropology is the study of human biology and how it relates to cultural and physical environments.

 Forensic Anthropology is the study of body deposition and scene reconstruction, human remains recovery, human identification, the postmortem interval, and skeletal trauma in modern legal contexts.